1.) Templates

 2.)
 Control of code

-Squarespace designers have little control of the code.
+We as Squarespace designers in the UK have little control of the code.
 Sure, there are CSS and Javascript injection, but you don't get to edit the HTML of the site.
 In Craft, you have access to every line of code within the whole system.
 One very different beast.

 3.)
 Local development